soundigy/revieve-devops-interview/SOLUTION.md

 * For each solution/script, current working directory should be where the input CSV files are.

+# Contents

+* /src - all the solutions' scripts can be found here
+* /results - resulting CSV files (tasks solutions) are in this folder

+# Tasks

 ### Task 1

 * Solution language: Python